1988 United States presidential straw poll in Guam

 The 1988 United States presidential straw poll in Guam was held on November 8, 1988, Guam is a territory and not a state.
 Thus, it is ineligible to elect members of the Electoral College, instead, the territory conducts a non-binding presidential straw poll during the general election.
-In turn cast direct electoral votes for president and vice president.
+It does not cast direct electoral votes for president and vice president.

-Former Vice President George H. W. Bush won the straw poll by almost 58.9%.
+Vice President George H. W. Bush won the straw poll by almost 58.9%.

 Results

 The votes of Guam residents didn't count in this November presidential election, but the territory nonetheless conducts a presidential straw poll to gauge islanders' preference for president every election year.
 Since the first straw poll was in 1980.